TL;DR

 Here lies the paradox.
 While ADAS reduces the number of claims, it dramatically increases the cost of repairs when an accident does happen.
 This is the hidden truth that is now putting upward pressure on motor insurance UK premiums.

-1. Expensive Components: The sensors are not just simple plastic parts.
+- Expensive Components (illustrative): The sensors are not just simple plastic parts.
 A radar unit in a bumper can cost over £1,000 to replace.
 A forward-facing camera mounted on a windscreen is an intricate piece of technology.

 A Tale of Two Repairs: Standard vs. ADAS-Equipped